Music for a Sushi Restaurant: Music video

 The music video for "Music for a Sushi Restaurant" was directed by Aube Perrie and released on 27 October 2022.
 The video was initially teased on 20 October 2022 through a commercial and website promoting the fictional "Gill's Lounge", the restaurant depicted in the music video.

 The video features Styles as a human-squid hybrid that is washed ashore and found by several owners of a restaurant, who plan to cook him into sushi.
 Styles reveals his singing ability and takes control of the restaurant, making the owners his servants.
 The restaurant is turned into a lounge where Styles performs.
-While performing, Styles loses his voice, and the owners drag him away and turning him into sushi.
+While performing, Styles loses his voice, and the owners drag him away and turn him into sushi.
 The video ends with the lounge turning into a sushi restaurant.

+Accolades

 Commercial performance

 Following the release of its parent album Harry's House, "Music for a Sushi Restaurant" entered at number 8 on the Billboard Hot 100 dated June 4, 2022, becoming one of the four top-ten entries; the others being "As It Was", "Late Night Talking" and "Matilda" which peaked at numbers one, three and nine, respectively.

 Prior to being released as a single, "Music for a Sushi Restaurant" began to chart on the Mainstream Top 40 at number 40 on the issue dated July 23, 2022, and later peaked at number 9.